edmcman/rl-misc/README.md

 # Notes

-I noticed some tests that got a cost of 40000 but the code is identical.
+I noticed some tests with a cost of 40000 but the code is identical.
 I am not sure what's going on there.
 Maybe something wrong with STOKE's sandbox?

 A lot of compilation could be fixed by adding a Ghidra header file.